Skip to content

 Manifest

 A manifest is a detailed document listing all the items in a shipment.
-It includes information on each
+It includes information on each package, such as weight, contents, and destination.
+Manifests are essential for customs, billing, and tracking shipments throughout the supply chain.

 Multi-Modal Transport